wp-plugins/social-media-widget/readme.txt

 There is probably a compatibility issue with another plugin.
 These things happen.
 Because there are thousands of plugins from thousands of developers, all who develop in completely different ways, there are going to be issues that arise from time-to-time.
 These are more prevalent, however, from plugins that make system-wide changes (such as SEO Packs).
 Try disabling, one at a time, the other plugins until you find that one that is breaking my widget.
 Then e-mail me and tell me which plugin it was.
 I will then try to fix it.
 Unless I know what plugin is breaking it, I won't be able to fix it, ya see?
 There have also been issues with moved wp-content folders or custom WP_CONTENT_URL's that caused the images to break.
 This issue has been resolved since 2.3.

 = Something else isn't right! =
 First - calm down.
 I'm happy to help you, and, if you ask those I've helped already, I don't mind providing individual service to people to get my widget working and looking right with your theme.
 If your theme is especially jacked up, I do do freelance work and would be happy to fix your entire theme for a fee.
 But back to the point, if something isn't working quite right on your site, INCLUDE A LINK.
 I can't help you with your site unless there is a link so I can see what's going on.
-Make sure my widget is enabled to.
+Make sure my widget is enabled too.
 It gets old getting asked, "Why doesn't it look right on my site" and then finding that the comment-leaver left no link and if they did, my widget isn't even enabled on their site anymore.

 == Help ==

-Please e-mail me at info at precisionwebdev dot com for help.
-My web server died in my move and I have no intention of putting it back up, so I will be 100% e-mail based from now on.
+Please add a post on the Wordpress.org support forums with the plugin tagged.

 == Changelog ==

+= 2.9.7 =

+* Updated readme.txt
+* Updated author and contributors
+* Thank you all for all of the memories and support over the years - Brian

 = 2.9.6 =